-To assess the extent to which expected inflation drives labor market decisions, we run regressions of the reported individual likelihood of undertaking each action j that the survey elicited, l_i^j , on expected inflation.
-These labor market actions included "Apply for a job(s) that pays more," "Work longer hours," and "Ask for a raise."
+To assess the extent to which expected inflation drives labor market decisions, we run regressions of the reported individual decision of undertaking each labor market action j that the survey elicited, l_i^j , on expected inflation.
+These actions included "Apply for a job(s) that pays more,"

+"Work longer hours," and "Ask for a raise."
 For each of these actions, respondents were asked to indicate the respective likelihood, as explained above in Section 3.

-The motivation for these regressions is clear: if consumers believe that higher inflation will reduce their real wages, then they may take actions to protect themselves against lower real wages.
-Here, l_i^j takes values from 1 to 4, indicating qualitative probabilities ranging from very unlikely to very likely.
-We use the same instrument for expected inflation as before, estimating the following regression:
+The motivation for these regressions is clear: if consumers believe that higher inflation will reduce their real wages, they may take actions to protect themselves against lower real wages.
+Here, l_i^j takes values from 1 to 4, indicating assessments ranging from very unlikely to very likely.
+We use the same instrument for expected inflation as before, estimating the following ordered probit specification when consumer i's labor market action L_i equals l_i^j :20

-$$\ell_i^j = \alpha + \beta E_i \left[\widehat{\pi_p^{Posterior}} \right] + \varepsilon_i \tag{6}$$ labor market decisions, but not others.
-Table 4 presents the OLS and Huber IV estimates of (6).23 In particular, results indicate that higher expected inflation increases the likelihood that consumers may apply for another job that pays more.
-To gauge the associated magnitudes, we derive an elasticity by taking the partial effect found in the estimated regression and multiplying and dividing by the average values of the relevant variables in the sample.
+$$Prob(L_i = \ell_i^j) = \alpha + \beta E_i \left[\widehat{\pi_p^{Posterior}} \right] + \varepsilon_i$$ (5)

+Results from the estimation indicate that inflation expectations have a moderate effect on some labor market decisions, but not others.
+Table 3 presents the probit and probit-IV estimates of equation (5).21 In particular, results indicate that higher expected inflation increases the likelihood that consumers may apply for another job that pays more.
-Results from the estimation indicate that inflation expectations have a moderate effect on some

-In the case of "Apply for a job(s) that pays more," the estimated OLS regression shows that a 1 percentage point increase in inflation expectations increases the probability of applying for another job by 2 percent, assuming that the minimum value is equal to a zero probability of applying for another job and the highest value is equal to complete certainty of applying for another job.
-When we run the Huber IV regression, the estimated coefficient of the effect of inflation expectations on the likelihood of applying for another job increases and is statistically significant, with the associated elasticity rising to 11 percent.
-An F-test of 143.3 indicates instrument validity.
+In the case of "Apply for a job(s) that pays more," the estimated regression shows that a 1 percentage point increase in inflation expectations increases the likelihood of applying for another job by 2.6 percent.
+When we run the probit-IV regression, the estimated coefficient of the effect of inflation expectations on applying for another job increases and is statistically significant, with a sixfold increase in the probit coefficient.
 Overall, the evidence indicates that higher expected inflation increases the likelihood that consumers will consider applying for a new and higher-paying job.
 This finding also implies an increase in the probability of job-switching on the part of a consumer.